-This Statement is made under the Australian Modern Slavery Act 2018 (Cth) ("Act") for the financial year ending 30 June 2020 ("FY2020") and is published on behalf of Mount Gibson Iron Limited ACN 008 670 817 and each of its wholly own operating subsidiaries (together "Mount Gibson").
+This Statement is made under the Australian Modern Slavery Act 2018 (Cth) ("Act") for the financial year ending 30 June 2021 ("FY2021") and is published on behalf of Mount Gibson Iron Limited ACN 008 670 817 and each of its wholly own operating subsidiaries (together "Mount Gibson" or the "Company").

-This is Mount Gibson's first Statement under the Act.
 The Statement details the steps Mount Gibson has taken to assess modern slavery risks within its business and/or supply chains and practical steps to be taken to help minimise those risks.